Jacques Vert owner goes into administration

 Its predecessor Style Group Brands (SGB) went into administration in June 2017, and was sold to Calvetron.

-Peter Ridler, Calvetron's chief executive, said great effort were made to revive the business: "Everyone at Calvetron Brands has worked with energy and determination to achieve the turnaround that was needed.
+Peter Ridler, Calvetron's chief executive, said great efforts had been made to revive the business: "Everyone at Calvetron Brands has worked with energy and determination to achieve the turnaround that was needed.

-"However, a combination of four brands that needed time and investment, against a backdrop of extremely difficult trading conditions on the high street, rising costs and low customer confidence has meant that we haven't been able to achieve this within the timescales required."
+"However, a combination of four brands that needed time and investment, against a backdrop of extremely difficult trading conditions on the High Street, rising costs and low customer confidence has meant that we haven't been able to achieve this within the timescales required."

-Philip Duffy, managing director at Duff & Phelps, echoed the view about difficult trading on the high street.
+Philip Duffy, managing director at Duff & Phelps, echoed the view about difficult trading on the High Street.

 "Inflation and wage freezes have been major concerns for many fashion retailers and have been a driving force behind decreased spending," he said.

-However, he said that Calvetron had "also been carrying a number of legacy issues dating back to the acquisition" from Style Group.
+However, he said that Calvetron had "also been carrying a number of legacy issues dating back to the acquisition" of Style Brands' assets.

 Mr Duffy said: "In the difficult retail environment we are facing today [Calvetron] simply could not restructure its cost base quickly enough or create the necessary economies of scale to succeed."